William Bell Riley: Antisemitism

 Riley denied that he was an antisemite.
 He argued that he was merely commenting on social conditions at the time, and that he theologically and personally supported the Jews.
 Soon after the British Army entered Jerusalem in 1917, Riley described his hopes of a restored Jewish state and the role of Jerusalem in end time events in a published sermon.
 Riley also believed that Jews as a race had been "under God's punishment", similar to the theology of Medieval antisemitism.
 Riley continued to be a supporter of more modern manifestations of antisemitism, such as belief in a worldwide Jewish-Bolshevik-Darwinist conspiracy.

+Political views

+Early in his career, Riley was a radical leftist, opening the First Baptist Church to the working class and openly opposing the Spanish—American War.
+By the 1930s, Riley had become a fervent anti-communist, opposing Franklin D. Roosevelt's New Deal programs as well.

 Award

 In 1908, the Southwestern Baptist University of Jackson, Tennessee, conferred upon Riley an honorary D.D. degree.